Pittsburgh Light Rail: Silver Line

-Formerly 44L, 47L, and Blue Line – Library.
-The Silver Line begins near the Washington County–Allegheny County line in the Library neighborhood of South Park.
-Fifteen stops serve Library, Bethel Park, and South Park before merging with the Blue Line at Washington Junction.
+The Silver Line, formerly 44L, 47L, and Blue Line–Library, begins near the Washington County–Allegheny County line in the Library neighborhood of South Park.
+Fifteen stops serve Library, Bethel Park, and South Park before the line merges with the Blue Line at Washington Junction.
 Some weekday and all weekend trips end at Washington Junction, where a timed transfer to the Blue Line allows continuing a trip to Overbrook and Downtown.
 For the trips that serve Downtown, the line splits again before Overbrook Junction station on the Red Line, as the Blue Line instead follows the Overbrook route.
 The line then makes eight well-spaced stops on its arc through the Overbrook, Brookline, Carrick, Beltzhoover, and Bon Air neighborhoods of southern Pittsburgh.
-The line merges with the Red Line at South Hills Junction before entering the Mt.
-Washington Transit Tunnel.
+The line merges with the Red Line at South Hills Junction before entering the Mount Washington Transit Tunnel.
 The remaining stations are at Station Square, First Avenue, Steel Plaza, Wood Street, Gateway, North Side, and Allegheny.
-To avoid confusion with "Blue Line – South Hills Village", the line was renamed to "Silver Line – Library" on March 15, 2020.
+To avoid confusion with "Blue Line–South Hills Village", the line was renamed to "Silver Line–Library" on March 15, 2020.

 Blue Line

 Formerly 47S.
 In 2005, Pittsburgh Regional Transit opened a new parking garage at the South Hills Village station.
 The 47S line was established in an effort to relieve congestion on the Red Line for the additional traffic that the parking garage created.
-The Blue Line – South Hills Village route follows the South Hills Village leg of the Red Line and the common leg from Washington Junction to Willow Station, which is adjacent to Overbrook Junction, where it switches to the Silver Line mainline.
+The Blue Line–South Hills Village route follows the South Hills Village leg of the Red Line and the common leg from Washington Junction to Willow Station, which is adjacent to Overbrook Junction, where it switches to the Silver Line mainline.
 It follows the Silver Line to South Hills Junction where it reunites with the Red Line before entering downtown.

 Discontinued lines

 47D Drake

 When light rail service began, PCC trolley service continued from Drake north through Castle Shannon along the Overbrook line to downtown.
-All downtown platforms incorporated both low- and high-level platforms enabling them to handle both types of vehicles.
-When safety concerns prompted the closure of the Overbrook line in 1993 the Drake line was cut back to Castle Shannon; service would later terminate at Washington Junction.
+All downtown platforms incorporated both low- and high-level platforms, enabling them to handle both types of vehicles.
+When safety concerns prompted the closure of the Overbrook line in 1993, the Drake line was cut back to Castle Shannon; service would later terminate at Washington Junction.
 In September 1999, PRT withdrew the four remaining active-service PCCs from service and closed the Drake line altogether.

 47 Shannon

 This was a PCC trolley line that led commuters either northbound (via Overbrook line) or southbound (via South Hills Junction, Drake or Library lines) to Castle Shannon station.
 The line's turnaround point, the Shannon Loop, was located just past the station at Mt.
-Lebanon Blvd.
+Lebanon Boulevard.
 This loop no longer exists.
-Also removed from the Shannon route were the tracks surrounding the old Castle Shannon Municipal Building (which is also gone) at the intersection of Castle Shannon Blvd. and Willow Ave.
-At this Overbrook line connector, incoming trolleys ran in front of the building and outgoing trolleys ran behind the building and through the narrow passage between the building and Castle Shannon Blvd.
+Also removed from the Shannon route were the tracks surrounding the old Castle Shannon Municipal Building (which is also gone) at the intersection of Castle Shannon Boulevard and Willow Avenue.
+At this Overbrook line connector, incoming trolleys ran in front of the building and outgoing trolleys ran behind the building and through the narrow passage between the building and Castle Shannon Boulevard.